Soafp/Projects/README.md

-# Projects
+# Tic Tac Toe
-Projects that I have made.
+Small project that I made in order to understand python.